radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 > When receiving any response to an Access-Request packet (Access-Accept, Access-Challenge, Access-Reject, or Protocol-Error), clients MUST consult the value of the "require Message authenticator" flag prior to accepting the packet for processing.
 This flag MUST NOT be consulted for responses to other types of request packets.
 >
-> If "require Message-Authenticator" flag is set to “false”, RADIUS clients MUST follow legacy behavior for validating and enforcing the existence of Message-Authenticator in response packets.
+> If "require Message-Authenticator" is set to “false”, RADIUS clients MUST follow legacy behavior for validating and enforcing the existence of Message-Authenticator in response packets.
 For example, enforcing the requirement that all packets containing EAP-Message also contain a Message-Authenticator attributes, but otherwise accepting and validating the Message-Authenticator attribute if it is present, while taking no action if the attribute is missing.
 >
-> If "require Message-Authenticator" flag is set to “true”, the client MUST examine the response packets for the existence of the Message-Authenticator attributes.
+> If "require Message-Authenticator" is set to “true”, the client MUST examine the response packets for the existence of the Message-Authenticator attributes.
 Response packets which do not contain Message-Authenticator MUST be silently discarded.
 This check MUST be done before the Response Authenticator or Message-
 Authenticator has been verified.
 No further processing of discarded packets should take place.
 >
 > The client MUST validate the contents of the Message-Authenticator and discard packets which fail this validation ({{RFC2869, Section 5.14}}).
 >
 > Clients MUST NOT discard a packet based on the location of the Message-Authenticator attribute.
 We extend {{RFC2865, Section 5}} to state that RADIUS clients and servers MUST NOT discard packets based on the order or location of any attribute.
-If the Message-Authenticator passes validation, then the packet is authentic and it has not been modified.
+If Message-Authenticator passes validation, then the packet is authentic and it has not been modified.
 The location of Message-Authenticator within the packet does not matter for authenticated packets.

 When the response is discarded, the client MUST behave as if no response was received.
 That is, any existing retransmission timers MUST NOT be modified as a result of receiving a packet which is silently discarded.